 Master item: Create a master measure based on the measure expression by clicking Add new.
 If the measure is already linked to a master item, you can update the master item by clicking Edit.
 All instances of the linked dimension will be updated.

 Data handling: Calculation condition: Specify an expression in this text field to set a condition that needs to be fulfilled (true) for the object to be displayed.
 The value may be entered as a calculated formula.
 For example: count(distinct Team)<3.
 If the condition is not fulfilled, the message or expression entered in Displayed message is displayed.

-A calculation condition is useful when a chart or table is very big and makes the visualization slow to respond.
-A calculation condition can then help so that for example an object does not show until the user has filtered the data to a more manageable level by applying selections.
+A calculation condition is useful when a chart or table is slow to respond due to a large amount of data.
+You can use the calculation condition to hide an object until the user has filtered the data to a more manageable level by applying selections.
 Use the Displayed message property to guide the user to filter the data.